kenany/node-resteemo/README.md

 ## Supported platforms

-Below is a table of the platforms that RESTeemo claims it supports.
+Below is a table of the platforms that RESTeemo supports.
 When polling the API, the shorthand version of a platform is necessary, but you can pass the full version to node-resteemo if you'd like and it will internally use the shorthand version.